sigpwny/sigpwny.github.io-archive/_meetings/intro-printf.md

 	"The challenges should begin with simply using %s to print a string, then using %x a few times to see the stack, then $n%x to print a specific offset, and finally using %n to overwrite information.", ]
 list-of-topics: [
-	"reversing",
+	"%x: print hex",
+	"%d: print decimal",
+	"%s: print string given pointer to string on stack", "%n: store number of characters printed thus far into a pointer on the stack", "reversing",
 	"pwn"
 	]